Absolutely. There are different types of trials you may want to try.

 PicSafe is free to use so simply download and give it a go.

-If you want to send reports to Box or Dropbox you will need PicSafe PRO.
-You can purchase access for 1 month to trial the feature within the app.
+If you want to send reports to Box or Dropbox, you will need PicSafe PRO or to be part of a PicSafe Enterprise License.
+You can purchase access for one month to trial the feature within the app.

-One way of storing reports might be to setting up an email address for your institution (e.g. email@example.com) and getting users to send all reports there.
-This then becomes a repository of all reports.
+One way of storing reports might be to setting up an email address for your institution (e.g. email@example.com) and getting users to send all reports there. y sending reports there, this then becomes a repository of all reports.
 To open reports you will need to send the report back to a mobile device that has PicSafe installed.
 We recognise that this may not be practical in some situations and therefore we have created Endpoint Integrations (see below).

 Once you have set up the email address (e.g. firstname.lastname@example.org), instruct users to do the following:

-Now you are able to send reports to the email you set up.
-When you "Submit" a report the email dialogue will open and the email address will be pre-populated.
+Now you can send reports to the email you set up.
+When you "Submit" a report the email dialogue will open, and the email address will be pre-populated.

 To test it out do the following:

-Now you are able to send reports to the email you set up.
-When you "Submit" the report will be uploaded to the demo endpoint.
-Once finished uploading, if you go to http://endpoint.picsafe.com/ you will see the report you uploaded.
-Obviously under normal circumstances a page like this would not be visible to the public.
+Now you can send reports to the email you set up.
+The report will upload to the demo endpoint when you "Submit" the report.
+Once finished uploading, if you go to http://endpoint.picsafe.com/, you will see the report you uploaded.
+Obviously, under normal circumstances, a page like this would not be visible to the public.

-For more details on how endpoints work and how PicSafe can be integrated into medical record systems, please see the Integrations Section of this website.
+For more details on how endpoints work and how to integrate PicSafe into medical record systems, please see the Integrations Section of this website.